insysbio/LikelihoodProfiler.jl/docs/src/index.md

 **LikelihoodProfiler** is a [Julia](https://julialang.org/downloads/) package for **identifiability analysis** and **confidence intervals** evaluation.

-## Cases
+## Use cases
-Cases notebooks have been removed to separate repository: <https://github.com/insysbio/likelihoodprofiler-cases>
+Notebooks with use cases can be found in a separate repository: <https://github.com/insysbio/likelihoodprofiler-cases>

  Case | Ref
  ----|----